taext/powercrust/README.md

 - Creates a list of all media URLs in a text file
 - Generates a separate list of the newest episodes from each feed
 - Supports multiple output formats for newest episodes (plain text, Markdown, HTML)
-- Optional chronological sorting of episodes in the output file
+- Optional chronological sorting of episodes in the output file [NOT FUNCTIONAL ATM]
 - Configurable time window for "current" episodes

 ## Installation